Temple Mount Faithful: Organization operations

 The Temple Mount Faithful functions as a protest movement, but, unlike some other radical Jewish groups, it attempts to operate within Israeli law.
 Typically, shortly before major Jewish religious festivals, the group requests a permit from the Israeli police to enter the Temple Mount compound and conduct prayer services there.
 These requests are routinely denied, and are followed by petitions to Israel's High Court of Justice.
 The High Court, also routinely, permits the group to enter the site, but not to pray there; and such permit is contingent on the Israeli police concluding that the security situation would allow such entry.
 The police conclude that the entry cannot be permitted for security reasons, and the Temple Mount Faithful are not allowed to enter the Temple Mount compound.
 As a result, their demonstrations usually proceed to the Mograbi Gate, and are stopped by the police there, outside of the compound.

 In recent years, Salomon increasingly shifted the focus of the Temple Mount Faithful in the apocalyptic and messianic direction, and restoration of the Jewish Temple became one of the central objectives of the movement.
 During the same period, the movement developed close ties with Christian fundamentalist circles, and it receives significant financial assistance from some Christian groups, particularly in the United States.

-Death of Gershon Solomon
+Death of Gershon Salomon

-On November 23, 2022, Gershon Salomon, founder of the Temple Mount Faithful, died.
+On 23 November 2022, Gershon Salomon, founder of the Temple Mount Faithful, died.
 Although banned from the Temple Mount for many years, he was allowed to make one visit during the last year of his life.